SaptakGit/namasteReactFoodApp/readme.md

     2. As soon as the page load we will render the UI after that we will make as API call and as soon as we get data from the API we will re-render the API with new data.
     Loads --> Render --> API --> Re-Render

+useState hook:
+    It is used for creating local State Variable inside th component.
+Never call useState out side of the component.
+Always create it at top.
+Never create it inside if-else condition/for loop/function.

+useEffect hook:
-useEffect hook: it comes with two arguments
+    It comes with two arguments
     1. callback function
-2. dependency array
-it is called after body component is rendered.
+    2. dependency array (not mandetory) it is called every time after the component is rendered.
+But because of the dependancy arry the behaviour of the render will changed.
+    a) If no dependancy arry => useEffect is called on every render.
+    b) If the dependancy array is empty = [] => useEffect is called on initial render just once.
+    c) If the dependancy array is not empty => useEffect is called on everytime whenever the array is updated.

     If we have to do something after rendering we have to write it inside useEffect.

 fetch() is browser function given by javascript.